confident-ai/deepeval/README.md

-# Evals
+# LLMEvals

-Evals provides a Pythonic way to run offline evaluations on your LLM pipelines so you can launch comfortably into production.
+LLMEvals provides a Pythonic way to run offline evaluations on your LLM pipelines so you can launch comfortably into production.

 You can get started with adding an a ground truth like so: